 In contrast to comprehensive information retrieval, the search for and selection of data is performed by one person.
 Quality assurance of the result is performed by a second person.
 Documentation in the report is restricted to the presentation of specific results.

-Examples of exploratory searches are preliminary searches (see Section 8.1.1) as well as searches for cost data (see Section 4.4.4) and for epidemiological data (see Section 4.5.2).
+Examples of exploratory searches are preparatory searches at the start of projects (see Section 8.1.1) as well as searches for cost data (see Section 4.4.4) and for epidemiological data (see Section 4.5.2).